sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 Vector.fill(1000)(pd.sample).counts  // Map(No -> 393, Yes -> 607)
 {% endhighlight %}

-The conditional version works similarly, but requires parameter for the conditioning item.
+The conditional version works similarly, but requires a parameter for the conditioning item.

 *Note:* If you sample 1000 items, you are unlikely to get *exactly* 600 "Yes" since the sampling is, after all, random.

 Sampling from a probability distribution can easily be accomplished with the following algorithm:

 1. Generate a random number between 0 and 1 (`scala.util.Random.nextDouble`)
-2. Iterate over each item, computing its probability.
+2. Iterate over each item and its probability.
 3. Keep a running sum of all the item probabilities.
 4. When the sum exceeds the random number, return the current item.

 This algorithm can be made more efficient by first sorting the items by their probabilities, largest to smallest.
+This will help the algorithm to traverse a smaller number of elements during each call to `sample`.

 ### Executing the code